 Kits next year, I promise!

-1. The Delicate Skeletons
+1. The delicate Skeletons

 Miniature skeletons are Britt Hutchinson’s signature.
 Her Instagram @tinycup_ is filled with beautiful, intricate designs that are always so polished.
 I can’t help but feel inspired whenever I see them.
 Her work often depicts stories of love and life, so not exactly Halloween specific, but there’s I’m sure you’ll that these skeletons still fit the theme perfectly.

-2. The Shape-Shifting Fruit
+2. The Shape Shifting Fruit

-If you saw my post on fall embroidery ideas, you’ll remember that I took a little creative liberty with this orange tree kit by reimagining it as a pumpkin patch!
+If you saw my post on fall embroidery designs you'll remember that I took a little creative liberty with this orange tree kit, by reimagining it as a pumpkin patch!
 You could leave it as is, use your carbon paper to repeat the pattern to turn it into more of a patch, or even enlarge the oranges to feel more pumpkin-y!
 I feel like it would be a fun way to have a subtle touch of the holiday mood without being super specific.
 That way, you can keep your embroidery on show long after the day itself.

 3. The Friendliest Ghost